John Hastings, 3rd Earl of Pembroke

 John Hastings, 3rd Earl of Pembroke (October 1372 – 30 December 1389) was the son of John Hastings, 2nd Earl of Pembroke and Anne Manny, 2nd Baroness Manny.
 He was also Baron Abergavenny.

-Infant Inheritance
+Biography

 He succeeded his father as an infant in 1375, and also received lands from the death of William de Cantilupe the same year.

-Marriage

 He married Elizabeth of Lancaster the daughter of John of Gaunt, in 1380, but the marriage was unconsummated (he was 8 and she 17 at the time of the marriage) and was annulled after she became pregnant by John Holland, whom she subsequently married.

-He subsequently married Philippa Mortimer, daughter of Edmund Mortimer, 3rd Earl of March, but had no children, dying shortly afterwards in a jousting accident.
+He subsequently married Philippa Mortimer, daughter of Edmund Mortimer, 3rd Earl of March, but would have no children.